dandiagusm/microservices-product-order/README.md

 2. **Product Service Reaction**
    - The `product-service` listens for the `order.created` event.
    - When received, it reduces the product’s stock (`qty`) and updates its database and Redis cache.
-   - After successfully updating inventory, it emits an **`order.updated`** event to RabbitMQ to signal that the order can be marked as completed.
+   - After successfully updated product, it emits an **`order.updated`** event to RabbitMQ to signal that the order can be marked as done.

 3. **Order Service Reaction**
    - The `order-service` listens for the `order.updated` event.